BurstPOC/Client-app/README.md

 ![client-region](https://user-images.githubusercontent.com/39117476/41032655-accf54da-69a1-11e8-8645-13d8d70e9b35.PNG)

 # How to use?
 First of all clone the project into your directory and then do npm install.
+Once the installation done, run the app using ng serve --proxy-config proxy.config.json.

 # License
 MIT